 to your Emacs startup file (e.g., “~/.emacs”).
-Also add to the startup file, to make NotDeft available for loading.
+Also add to the Emacs startup file, to make NotDeft available for on-demand loading.

-While the above commands acquire, build, and set up NotDeft's Emacs Lisp code, they do not yet build or configure the C++-based Xapian backend; see Building the Xapian Backend and Configuring the Xapian Backend.
+While the above commands acquire, build, and set up NotDeft's Emacs Lisp code, they do not build and configure the C++-based Xapian backend; see Building the Xapian Backend and Configuring the Xapian Backend.

 3.2 Installation as a Package with straight.el